yDing121/CS470/HW3/README.txt

 # Environment

-I am running a Python 3.12.7 virtual environment created using `python -m venv venv`.
+I am running a Python 3.12.6 virtual environment created using `python -m venv venv`.
 Required libraries are documented in `requirements.txt`, and can be installed via `pip install -r requirements.txt` after environment activation.
+The setup has been tested with a clean install on x86 Windows 10 with Python 3.12.6.

 # Notes